SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/migrate/steps.md

 ![SharePoint document migration step 2 -screenshot][img7]

 Click **Next step** to proceed.
-The button does not turn green and clickable until all tests pass.
+The button doesn't turn green and clickable until all tests pass.

 * [Explanation of the tests][2]
 * [Error codes and advice on how to fix them][4]